-The Halogen element is the most energy efficient heat source available.
+The Halogen element is the most energy-efficient heat source available.
 It reaches full operating temperature in one second and can be used in any type of drying or forming process.
-Used in HalCon tunnels, they can operate in both medium wave heat and short wave heat and are also used to generate convection heat.
-These tunnels use 50% less power to operate then a gas systems and are environmentally friendly with zero carbon emissions.
-From the manufacturing perspective, they reduce cure times which allows for higher productivity, reduce the amount of floor space needed for better facility utilization, reduce heat in the factory for a much better employee working environment and are safer than any gas system in that the element is sealed and does not need oxygen to operate.
+Used in HalCon tunnels, they can operate in both medium-wave heat and short-wave heat and are also used to generate convection heat.
+These tunnels use 50% less power to operate than a gas system and are environmentally friendly with zero carbon emissions.
+From the manufacturing perspective, they reduce cure times which allows for higher productivity, reduce the amount of floor space needed for better facility utilization, reduce heat in the factory for a much better employee working environment, and are safer than any gas system in that the element is sealed and does not need oxygen to operate.

-The HalCon tunnel uses a PLC for all tunnel operations and has the ability to communicate with our optional PowerCarts to operate the heat program best suited for the product the PowerCart is carrying.
+The TFS-HalCon tunnel uses a PLC for all tunnel operations.
+It has the ability to communicate with our optional PowerCarts to operate the heating program best suited for the product the PowerCart is carrying.

-The HalCon tunnel can also be used with new water based UV coatings to speed up the cure process.
-These UV coatings are green certified, environmentally friendly and offer the highest durability of any coating.
+The TFS-HalCon tunnel can also be used with new water-based UV coatings to speed up the curing process.
+These UV coatings are green-certified, environmentally friendly, and offer the highest durability of any coating.

-Watch how our PrimeHeat HalCon (Halogen IR and Convection) Ovens force cure paint in minutes!
+Watch how our Total Finishing Solutions TFS-HalCon (Halogen IR and Convection) Ovens force cure paint in minutes!